Azure/azure-quickstart-templates/demos/haproxy-redundant-floatingip-ubuntu/README.md

+---
-# Create a redundant haproxy setup with 2 Ubuntu VMs configured behind Azure load balancer with floating IP enabled.
+description: This template creates a redundant haproxy setup with 2 Ubuntu VMs configured behind Azure load balancer with floating IP enabled.
+Each of the Ubuntu VMs run haproxy to load balance requests to other application VMs (running Apache in this case).
+Keepalived enables redundancy for the haproxy VMs by assigning the floating IP to the MASTER and blocking the load-balancer probe on the BACKUP.
+This template also deploys a Storage Account, Virtual Network, Public IP address, Network Interfaces.
+page_type: sample
+products:
+- azure
+- azure-resource-manager
+urlFragment: haproxy-redundant-floatingip-ubuntu
+languages:
+- json
+---
+# Redundant haproxy with Azure load-balancer and floating IP

 ![Azure Public Test Date](https://azurequickstartsservice.blob.core.windows.net/badges/demos/haproxy-redundant-floatingip-ubuntu/PublicLastTestDate.svg)
 ![Azure Public Test Result](https://azurequickstartsservice.blob.core.windows.net/badges/demos/haproxy-redundant-floatingip-ubuntu/PublicDeployment.svg)